-I purchased the Fat Stacks Course Bundle that contains multiple blogging and niche website-building-related courses all combined into a single bundle.
+I purchased the Fat Stacks Niche Site Profits Course which contains multiple blogging and niche website-building-related courses all combined into a single course.

 I have spent 40+ hours going through the paid modules, some repeatedly.
-I’ve also spent considerable time contributing and interacting on the Fat Stacks community forum.
+I’ve also spent considerable time contributing and interacting on the Fat Stacks forums.

 Before I purchased the Fat Stacks Courses, I spent many hours listening to Jon Dykstra’s podcast.
 He has a nice rounded mix of actionable content within his back catalog of episodes.
 I absorbed his published videos on YouTube.